Sorry - Winter tours for 2021& 22 are FULL.

 These are the species we will be concentrating on as our main photographic subjects.

 Mountain Hare, Ptarmigan, Red Deer, Red Grouse, Crested Tit (Exclusive Private Site), Red Squirrel (Exclusive Private Site), Snow Bunting.

 These are species I regularly see and photography on a typical winter’s outing whilst photographing the above.
 If any of these species present a good photographic opportunity, we’ll not pass them by!

 Otters, Golden Eagle, White Tail Eagle, Dipper, Wild Goats, Roe Deer, Snow Bunting, Blue Tit, Great Tit, Coal Tit, Siskin, Robin, Long-Tailed Duck, Purple Sandpiper, Goldeneye, Eider, Redshank, Dunlin, Turnstone, Whooper Swans, Geese.

-Five fully catered Photography Days plus five nights accommodation and travel on your arrival in Inverness.
+Five fully catered Photography Days plus five nights accommodation, travel on your arrival in Inverness.

-Additional nights on a Dinner, bed & Breakfast basis are available at an additional cost of £65.00 per person per night.
+Additional night of accommodation on a Dinner, bed & Breakfast basis are available at an additional cost of £75.00 per person per night.

 Breakfast – Prepared with locally sourced produce, free range eggs, fresh local bread and award winning butchery meats.